Height Visualizer & Comparison Tool

 Or have you ever had feelings of gratitude when comparing yourself to someone less fortunate than you?
 Or maybe you’ve had a friendly competition in school, video games, or sports that truly helped motivate you?

 Comparisons aren’t necessarily evil per se, but they must be done constructively.
-If you’re going to compare yourself to another, it’s far more important when and how you compare yourself than the act itself.
+If you’re going to compare yourself to another, when and how you compare yourself is far more important than the act itself.

-On the flip side of the coin, if we compare ourselves to others to the extent where it is intrusive to our well-being, then the comparison’s become a self-perpetuating problem.
+On the flip side of the coin, if we compare ourselves to others to the extent where it is intrusive to our well-being, then the comparison’s become a self-perpetuating problem which may lead to height dysphoria or neurosis (height dissatisfaction).

 This constant comparison leads some people to blame their height or other features for every one of their downfalls.
 When in reality, personal perception probably has a more significant role than any physical feature when it comes to one’s ability to achieve a goal – just as Dr Maltz says in Psycho-Cybernetics.